richardschoen/IbmiOdbcDataAccess/README.md

 # IbmiOdbcDataAccess -IBM i/AS400 ODBC Data Access Class
 This C# project contains a sample class library that can be generated for using the IBM i Access ODBC Driver in a .Net or .Net Core project.
+The project compiles to .Net Standard 2.0 which is compatible back to .Net and .Net Core 2.1.

+You couild also just life the classes and put into your own source code rather than creating a separate class library.
+It's up to you.

 Rather than worrying about writing ODBC data access code, you can focus on your business logic.